-The following is a snapshot of some dialogue/reflections I had with God regarding my being a woman.
-Please note some of this may seem stereotypical and I recognize we’re all different and unique, way beyond gender.
+The following is a snapshot of some dialogue I had with God re. my being a woman and wondering how on earth some aspects of that could be a reflection of *Him.
+(Note: some of these points may seem stereotypical and I fully recognize we’re all different far beyond gender).

-- Women, the Weak Ones… I’m the weak one God..or, the “weaker vessel” so what is that of You because I know I’m made in Your Image…
+- Women, the Weak Ones?
+God, I’m the weak one, so what is that of You because I know I’m made in Your Image…

 Maybe that’s Jesus…Jesus was the weakness of God….He felt pain physically, he was hungry, tired, thirsty, broken, he couldn’t be everywhere at once-confined to a body….limited…